Francesco Contino 1618-1639

 Conegliano (see below right) which is one of his best, with the figures not looking

 like shop dummies, as his so often do.
 It's also unusual in including Tobias and

 the Angel amongst the attendant saints.
 The dog bears a striking

 similarity to the one in Titian's Tobias and the Angel, now

 right is the only one decorated up into the dome above, with a sparkling

-flight by Sebastiano Ricci.
-The fourth altar, the Altare dei Compra
+Flight by Sebastiano Ricci.
+The fourth altar, the Altare dei Compravendi Pesce

 Behind the altar is a copy of the central